 - Click Apply.

-Thee are plenty other common things that can go wrong with your Windows 10 screen, like the bothersome Windows 10 flickering screen, and we’ve got you covered.
+Thee are plenty other things that can go wrong with your Windows 10 screen, like the bothersome Windows 10 flickering screen, and we’ve got you covered.
+Another common Windows 10 problem is the incorrect display of the battery level.
+This target laptop users specifically, and we have a fix for it!

 Image Credit: Billion Photos via Shutterstock